status-im/status-go/RELEASING.md

 1. Commit and push the change,
 1. Go to [Jenkins job](https://ci.status.im/job/status-go/job/parallel/), select "RELEASE" and use `develop` branch.

-## Releasing from develop (regular release)
+## Releasing a new patch (no breaking changes or a hot-fix release)

 TODO: create a script that can do that instead of manual work.

+1. Checkout a release branch you want to release from (branch have a name `release/0.X`),
+1. Cherry-pick a commit you want to include,
+1. Bump `Y` (`0.X.Y`) in the current version (`VERSION` file),
+1. Commit and push the change to `release/0.X` branch,
+1. Go to [Jenkins job](https://ci.status.im/job/status-go/job/parallel/), select "RELEASE" and use `release/0.X` branch name.

+## Releasing a new version (breaking changes)

+TODO: create a script that can do that instead of manual work.

+1. Merge your PR to `develop` branch,
-1. Pull `develop` branch,
+1. Pull `develop` branch locally,
+1. Bump `X`, reset `Z` to `0` and commit to `develop` with a message "Bump version to 0.X.Y",
 1. Checkout a new branch `release/0.X`,
 1. Remove `-beta.Z` suffix from the current version (`VERSION` file),
 1. Commit and push the change,
-1. Checkout develop branch, bump `X`, reset `Z` to `0` and commit to develop,
 1. Go to [Jenkins job](https://ci.status.im/job/status-go/job/parallel/), select "RELEASE" and use `release/0.X` branch.

-## Releasing from develop (a hot-fix)

-TODO: create a script that can do that instead of manual work.

-1. Checkout a release branch you want to hot fix (branch have a name `release/0.X`),
-1. Bump `Y` (`0.X.Y`) in the current version (`VERSION` file),
-1. Commit and push the change to `release/0.X` branch,
-1. Go to [Jenkins job](https://ci.status.im/job/status-go/job/parallel/), select "RELEASE" and use `release/0.X` branch name.